 - Saturdays 9 a.m.–1 p.m.

-We will be closed on Monday, May 30 in observance of Memorial Day.
-We will have our normal hours the rest of the week.
+We will be closed on Monday, July 4th in observance of Independence Day.

 Masks are currently optional in UW buildings.